All Stories

 Caring for Merino: Preserving a Natural Fiber Made for the Outdoors

-Merino wool is one of the few fibers capable of adapting to diverse conditions: intense exertion, dry cold, temperature fluctuations, and long days in the mountains.
-Naturally antibacterial, thermoregulating, and soft, it is designed to last.
-However, like all natural materials, it requires special care.
-Proper maintenance of your merino garment preserves what makes it a reliable outdoor companion: its ability to manage moisture, retain warmth without overheating, and stay comfortable after hours of activity.
+Merino wool is one of the few fibers that adapts to diverse conditions: intense exertion, dry cold, temperature fluctuations, and long mountain days.
+Naturally antibacterial, thermoregulating, and soft, it is built to last.
+Like all natural materials, it requires careful maintenance.
+Proper care preserves what makes merino a reliable outdoor companion: moisture management, heat retention without overheating, and lasting comfort through hours of activity.

-Merino’s scaly fiber structure allows it to absorb and release moisture, reduce odors, and maintain a stable temperature around the body.
-This fiber architecture is effective but sensitive to thermal shocks, harsh detergents, and aggressive spinning.
+Merino’s scaly fiber structure allows it to absorb and release moisture, reduce odors, and maintain stable body temperature.
+This fiber architecture performs well but is sensitive to thermal shocks, harsh detergents, and aggressive spinning.
 Proper care ensures:

-• Retention of fiber softness, essential for long-lasting comfort;
+• Retention of softness essential for long-lasting comfort;

-• Stability of the knit, which determines garment durability;
+• Stability of the knit, which affects garment durability;

 • Preservation of thermal properties: warmth in cold weather, coolness in mild conditions;